C.B. Akins, Sr.

 Email Address: email@example.com

 Length of Service on the Board: July 29, 2011-present

 Term Expires: June 30, 2017

-Offices/Positions Held on the Board: Vice Chair of the Board of Trustees, 2015-present; Chair, University Athletics Committee; Member, Executive and Finance Committee; Member, Human Resources Committee; Member, Nominating Committee; Member, Academic Affairs Committee; Member, Student Affairs Committee.
+Offices/Positions Held on the Board: Vice Chair of the Board of Trustees, 2015-present; Chair, University Athletics Committee (2017); Member, Executive Committee; Member, Academic Affairs and Student Affairs Committee.

 Dr. C.B.
 Akins, Sr. is a native of Bath Springs, Tenn., and the son of Robert and Mary Lee Akins.
 He is one of six children born to this union.
 He is married to the former Roszalyn Mack and is the father of four children: one son, C.B.
 Akins, Jr. and three daughters Alicia, Neesha, and CeKesha.

 Dr. Akins was raised in church by a praying mother.
 Having responded to the call to the ministry in 1977, he was licensed to preach, ordained in 1980, and became the pastor of Carneal Chapel MBC in Paducah, Ky., from 1980-1983.
 In 1983 he accepted the call to pastor First Baptist Bracktown, Lexington, Ky., and has remained a faithful servant of God in growing the church exponentially.
 He has partnered with God to grow the church from 65 members to over 1,000 active members.
 In June 2006, a new church complex with a sanctuary seating over 900, classroom space for over 400, a library/computer/tutorial center, a family life center, and a licensed daycare facility for 118 children that includes an after-school and summer camp program for 80 children.